IATI/D-Portal/dstore/README.md

-DStore will replace the iati-datastore with a nodejs + sqlite version for use in country tracker queries.
+DStore subsidizes the iati-datastore with an optimized nodejs + sqlite version for use in real time country tracker queries.

 Assuming you are on a Debian derivative.